 - In Carmageddon TDR 2000, as long as the doors are still on the vehicle they can be opened to sweep zombie crowds.
 Depending on the active buff/debuff, it can be useful against other cars, but that's likely to remove the doors.

 - You can open car doors in State of Decay to smack zombies.
 It's far superior to trying to run them over, as it results in less damage to the vehicle.
+Fittingly, the achievement for doing so is Tallahassee's advice in Zombieland: "Gotta enjoy the little things."

 - Sleeping Dogs lets you open your door while driving in order to perform drive-by shootings or prepare to leap onto an adjacent vehicle and hijack it from the roof.
 (It's every bit as awesome as it sounds.)
 Or you can take advantage of its functional collision physics and simply use it to knock people off their motorcycles.